dar-kow/k6-dashboard/README.md

 - **Multi-environment support** with custom token management
 - **Historical data analysis** for performance trend tracking
 - **Maintainable codebase** with proper separation of concerns
+- **Modern frontend architecture** with state management and real-time updates

 ## 🚀 Features